Table Of Contents

 Before that, here are a few differences between the K3s and K8s:

-- K3s is a lighter version of K8, which has more extensions and drivers.
-So, while K8s often takes 10 minutes to deploy, K3s can execute the Kubernetes API in as little as one minute, is faster to start up, and is easier to auto-update and learn.
+• K3s is a lighter version of K8s, which has more extensions and drivers.
+So, while K8s often takes 10 minutes to deploy, K3s can execute the Kubernetes API in as little as one minute, starts up faster, and is easier to auto-update and learn.

-- K8s run components in separate processes, whereas K3s combines and operates all control plane components (including kubelet and kube-proxy) in a single binary, server, and Agent process.
+• K8s runs components in separate processes, whereas K3s combines and operates all control plane components (including kubelet and kube-proxy) in a single binary, server, and Agent process.

-- K3s relies on SQLite3 datastore by default it supports MySQL, PostgreSQL, and etcd3 for more complex needs, but K8s only supports etcd.
+• K3s relies on a SQLite3 datastore by default.
+It supports MySQL, PostgreSQL, and etcd3 for more complex needs, but Kubernetes only supports etcd.

 The following section covers the best use cases for K3s versus K8s, which fully illustrate these differences and others.
 But before we dig into those, here’s a quick look at K3d.